DanielMChaves/Ciao_Prolog_MacOS/README.md

 3. Emacs configuration

-  Finally, write this code in the emacs configuration file (.emacs.d/init.el, .emacs.el or similar).
+  Finally, write this code in the emacs configuration file (.emacs, .emacs.d/init.el, .emacs.el or similar).
 This loads the file ciao-mode-init.el so that Ciao prolog works on emacs.

 ```bash
 (if (file-exists-p "/usr/local/lib/ciao/ciao-mode-init.el")